 Why Does My Water Smell?

-Common Odor Concerns in Household Tap Water
+Common Odors in Household Tap Water

-Rotten Egg Smells
+Rotten Egg Smell

 Fishy or Pond-Like Odors

-If your water smells like an aquarium, a swamp, or a pond, it may be caused by algae blooms or other organic materials in your water supply, especially during the summer months.
-In some cases, the odor could be caused by barium, cadmium, or chloramine in the water supply, which can be potentially harmful at higher levels.
-If you are unsure of the cause, have the water tested.
+In some instances, the odor could be caused by barium, cadmium, or chloramine, which can be potentially harmful at higher levels.
+If you’re not sure of the cause, have the water tested.

 Wet Dog Smells